TanyaS08/PFTC5_Gr3/README.md

 # PFTC5_Gr3
-Fire and traits and elevation
+Group 3 is looking at the effect of fire and elevation on plant community functional traits feel free to edit :)